-The department also administers a number of paid internships and fellowships that aim to instill the specific skill sets that homeland cyber security positions require.
+The department also administers a number of internships and fellowships that aim to instill the specific skill sets that homeland cyber security positions require.
 DHS interns receive hands-on training in malicious code analysis, computer forensics, incident handling, software assurance, network intrusion detection and prevention.
 These skills are also useful for IT security specialists who wish to work in counter-terrorism.

 South Carolina Residents Uneasy After 2012 Cyber-Attack